Yashaswini-yashas/Petclinic-1/readme.md

 # Contributing

-The [issue tracker](https://github.com/spring-projects/spring-petclinic/issues) is the preferred channel for bug reports, features requests and submitting pull requests.
+The [issue tracker](https://github.com/spring-projects/spring-petclinic/issues) is the preferred channel for bug reports, features requests and submitting pull requests.123

 For pull requests, editor preferences are available in the [editor config](https://github.com/spring-projects/spring-petclinic/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.